Does Sterling Silver Tarnish? Does Water Corrode it? And Is it Possible to Prevent and Stop Sterling Silver From Tarnishing?

 Vinegar tarnishes sterling silver items

-White vinegar is often used as a safe and effective way to clean tarnished silver, usually in combination with baking soda and aluminum foil.
-It’s because the acidic nature of vinegar helps to remove tarnish without damaging your sterling silver item.
+Note: white vinegar is often used as a safe and effective way to clean tarnished silver, usually in combination with baking soda and aluminum foil.
+It’s because vinegar’s acidic nature helps to remove tarnish without damaging the sterling silver item.

 Does Sterling Silver Tarnish When Exposed to Lemon Juice?